Jon Berti Player Props: Marlins vs. Braves

 Braves Pitching Rankings

-- The 9.6 strikeouts per nine innings put together by the Braves pitching staff ranks seventh in MLB.
+- The 9.5 strikeouts per nine innings compiled by the Braves pitching staff ranks eighth in MLB.

-- The Braves have a 3.60 team ERA that ranks eighth among all league pitching staffs.
+- The Braves have the seventh-ranked team ERA across all MLB pitching staffs (3.48).

-- Elder gets the start for the Braves, his sixth of the season.
-He is 2-0 with a 2.17 ERA and 26 strikeouts in 29 2/3 innings pitched.
+- The Braves are sending Wright (0-1) to the mound to make his fifth start of the season.
+He is 0-1 with a 4.86 ERA and 17 strikeouts through 16 2/3 innings pitched.

-- The right-hander's most recent appearance was on Wednesday against the Miami Marlins, when he tossed 5 1/3 innings, surrendering four earned runs while giving up five hits.
+- In his most recent time out on Thursday against the Miami Marlins, the right-hander threw three scoreless innings while surrendering two hits.

+- In four games this season, the 27-year-old has a 4.86 ERA and 9.2 strikeouts per nine innings, while allowing a batting average of .254 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.